leogaspar007/tunts.rocks_challenge/readme.md

 ### Step 2: Install dependencies

-- Use te following command to install all necessary dependencies for this project:
+- Use te following command to install all necessary dependencies for this
+project:
 `pip install -r requirements.txt`

-### Step 3: Change te spreadsheet id
+### Step 3: Guarantee access

+- Make sure you have your credential file in the same directory as the 'src.py' file;
+- Check if your credential file is called 'credentials.json', if it isn't you need to change it in the 'config.py' where it says 'credentials.json';
-- Open the 'config.py' file and paste your spreadsheet id where it says 'paste_your_id_here'.
+- Also while in the 'config.py' file, paste your spreadsheet id where it says 'paste_your_id_here'.